scjx123/tp/docs/UserGuide.md

 ### `stats` - Prints Statistics

-Typing `stats` prints the percentage of the task completed.
+Typing `stats` prints the percentage of the task completed.<br>
+Note:
+1. Module entered should exist.
+Otherwise you should expect an "Module Not Found" error message.<br>
+2. If the command entered is stats alone, ensure that you are focusing on task by typing "focus".

 Syntax: